jdelano/from-data-to-ai/README.md

 ## About the Book

 This textbook covers the complete data lifecycle from collection through AI interaction, with an emphasis on ethical data stewardship and practical, hands-on learning.

+The print version of the textbook is available on [Amazon](https://a.co/d/7OZF9hC) in either paperback or hard cover for a low cost.